Aleppo was never meant to fall.

 Turkish armor and airpower have bested Russia’s allies in Libya and Nagorno-Karabakh.
 Turkish drones, sophisticated multiple launch rocket systems and cluster munitions (delivered in secret before America sent its own) have shredded Russian columns in Ukraine, a country whose NATO membership Erdogan endorses.
 In 2020, Russian and Syrian jets killed 36 Turkish soldiers in Idlib in airstrikes said to be targeting HTS positions in the village of Baylun.
 Erdogan responded by blaming Assad and annihilating the regime’s military infrastructure and hundreds of Syrian soldiers in Operation Spring Shield.

-For all their disagreements forged in fire and steel, both Erdogan and Putin have a shared pastime for making the petulant pygmy in Damascus bend the knee.
+For all their disagreements forged in fire and steel, both Erdogan and Putin have a shared pastime of making the petulant pygmy in Damascus bend the knee.

 On Nov.
 30, a Russian military airplane took off from the Hmeimim base in Syria to Antalya, Turkey.
 Its cargo was a Syrian security delegation en route to meet with Erdogan’s representatives on their turf.
 In previous talks, the Syrians had refused meeting on Turkish territory but insisted on the talks taking place in Russia or neutral territory.
 Here, already, is Assad’s first concession after Aleppo came under new management.